Top 5 things you need to know about genetic carrier screening

 21 April 2022

 Genetic carrier screening can be done at any time, including during pregnancy.
 However, it’s recommended that you undergo genetic carrier screening before you are pregnant.
-This gives you the opportunity to discuss your reproductive options, including IVF with
+This gives you the opportunity to discuss your reproductive options, including IVF with testing of embryos.

 You can get genetic carrier screening done as a couple, or as a single person.
 If you get genetic carrier screening done as a single person, it is recommended that any of your future reproductive partners (including donors) also undergo genetic carrier screening.
 A genetics expert can compare you and your reproductive partner’s genetic carrier screening reports and assess your chance of having a child with a single gene condition.
 If you do have a reproductive partner, both partners will need to undergo genetic carrier screening.
 When you purchase two genetic carrier screening kits from Monash IVF, you receive a discount.